 All funds raised go to many vital programs run by STARTTS (NSW Service for the Treatment and Rehabilitation of Torture and Trauma Survivors).

-This year, funds raised at the Refugee Ball will go towards priority areas of the International Rehabilitation Council for Torture Victims (IRCT).
+This year, funds raised at the Refugee Ball will both support the Mental Health Youth Ambassador Program and go towards priority areas of the International Rehabilitation Council for Torture Victims (IRCT).

 Where can I buy tickets?